• Skip to primary navigation

 • Sugar: A little bit of sugar helps feed the yeast, which will activate it and help the dough rise faster.

 • Onion powder: For adding a sweet and savory onion flavor.
 You can also use garlic powder for a stronger hint.
+OR skip to make plain bagels.

 • Salt: For enhancing the flavors of the onion bagels.